 As a programmer on Dreams, he has been gratified to see it reach a diverse audience, thanks in part to the tools and systems that he designed and implemented, helping to make it more accessible in terms of creating games, art, music and animation.

-In the future, Liam hopes to build his own studio and would love the opportunity to manage teams and to improve his pitching and public speaking skills and believes that being a Breakthrough Brit will be useful in proving that he is dedicated to self-growth.
+In the future, Liam hopes to build his own studio and would love the opportunity to manage teams and to improve his pitching and public speaking skills.
+He believes that being a Breakthrough Brit will be useful in proving that he is dedicated to self-growth.
 Liam sees BAFTA as a force for good, pushing the gaming industry forward and his experience with BAFTA Crew has already been hugely beneficial in putting him in touch with a strong circle of friends in the industry.